 This is the first in a series of articles on tips for caring for someone with dementia.
 If you are caring for someone with dementia, you may have noticed that mealtimes and simple activities around the house can be particularly challenging.
 As their dementia progresses, they may become confused and uncoordinated at mealtime, refuse to open their mouth, spit out food or delay swallowing.
 Poor nutrition may increase behavioral symptoms and cause weight loss.
 Simple things around the house, like area rugs, the bathtub or even a sliding glass door, can become dangerous for someone with dementia.
 However, there are a lot of ways to manage and make mealtime and home time a pleasant and safe experience.

 Assisting Hands Dementia Education Program is designed to help families and caregivers better understand and meet the needs of those living with dementia.
+We’ve added other guides at the end of this article that can help if you are caring for someone with dementia.
 Here, we’ll cover some suggestions to help with meals and areas around the house.

 Some dementia patients begin eating less at mealtimes and prefer to graze throughout the day.
 If three meals a day are becoming a challenge, aim for 6-8 healthy snacks.
 Remember that calories are king!
 Also, be sure to consult with a physician for any food restrictions.
 Here are some other ideas to make mealtime a little easier: